 Allotment gardening is a very rewarding pastime and it makes a valuable contribution to the quality and health of people’s lives, both in terms of providing healthy food to eat, and also providing exercise to allotment-holders.
 The increased awareness of healthy eating and organic food production, along with a plethora of gardening television programmes has meant that there are more people seeking allotments than at any time since the ‘Dig For Victory’ campaign in World War II.

-Currently, there are five allotment sites within Dover, all owned by Dover Town Council, with one being managed by an allotment holders’ association.
+The Allotments are let on a yearly lease, currently, there are five allotment sites within Dover, all owned by Dover Town Council, with one being managed by an allotment holders’ association.
 You can view the locations and apply for an allotment by post, in person, or online.

 Our Allotment Locations